TheNoob27/TermTalk-Server/making_a_public_server.md

 You can also give your server a name by changing the `"serverName"` variable to whatever you want.
 If your server name is hateful, or your server is found to break any applicale laws, it will be removed as soon as found.

+Public servers **may not** disable pinging.
+All servers that do not receive a successful ping from the server will not be listed.
+This is a dynamic function, so your server can pop in an out of the list as it comes online and goes offline (Abusing this will get you ip banned from listing servers).

 # IMPORTANT NOTICES

 When you make a public server, the server list will return a `key` on successful add. **You must save this if you want to remove your server from the list** (the unmodifed server does this for you).